 And we begin again!
-Yes to more coffee.
+Yes to more coffee (or life, as I call it!).
 Yes to feeding the cat.
 Yes to brushing those parts that need brushed and washing what needs washing.

 Just a little bit about me…I’m married for the 2nd time to the most wonderful man in the world!
 We’ve been married 7 years in June of 2021, although we lived together for something like 13 years before we got married.

 It looks as if it may be Hawaii-themed and you wouldn’t be wrong, but it was officially a flip-flop wedding!
 I wear flip-flops here in sunny Arizona or go barefoot, except when the cement is too danged hot!

 I worked for 14 years as the database administrator in Arizona’s largest elementary school district.
 Yep, a geek gurl.
 Covid convinced me it was time to retire!
 Lol

 I’ve used cold processed soaps (which is what is offered here on the website) for about 20 years after a house guest gifted me with a wooden soap dish with a lovely soap tied to it with something that I don’t remember now.
 It was so lovely that I didn’t use it for a long time, but once I did – wow – what a difference it made on my skin!
 I loved it and I was hooked and didn’t use ‘commercial’ soap unless that was all that was offered in a hotel or at a friend’s home.

 Flash forward 15 years to my 2 weeks off for Winter Break.

 One year right after Christmas, I decided that I had to stop giving the kids store-bought ornaments and give them something homemade.
 Since I loved handcrafted soaps, I decided to try my hand at that (it has to be cheaper to make it, right?) (nope!) – and that’s where it started!